yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 2. Find where the LLM gives mixed answers (uncertanity estimation step)
 3. Use these "confusing" cases as teaching examples

-You don't need correct answers to find where the LLM struggles.
+You don't need labeled answers to find where the LLM struggles.
 Also, all the heavy lifting happens offline when building the prompt.

 Two ways to spot LLM uncertainty:
 - Disagreement: Count different answers / total attempts